IBM/z_ansible_collections_samples/ims/ims_provisioning/roles/ims_proclib/README.md

 --------------

 - ### **add**
-  When add is true, this role adds required members into PROCLIB
+  When add is true, this role adds required members into PROCLIB.

 - ### **copy**
-  When copy is true, this role copies members from PROCLIB to zCloud PROCLIB
+  When copy is true, this role copies members from PROCLIB to zCloud PROCLIB.

 - ### **copy_stage_libs**
-  When copy_stage_libs is true, this role copies staging library to active library
+  When copy_stage_libs is true, this role copies staging library to active library.

 - ### **delete**
-  When delete is true, this role deletes all members in zCloud PROCLIB
+  When delete is true, this role deletes all members in zCloud PROCLIB.

 - ### **create_sample**
-  When create_sample is true, this role creates sample JCLs in PROCLIB
+  When create_sample is true, this role creates sample JCLs in PROCLIB.

 Dependencies